yashtambade56-ux/Python-Strings-Questions/README.md

-# Python-Strings-Questions
+Python-Strings-Questions
+This section focuses on string manipulation, indexing, loops, and basic logic building.
+It helps beginners understand how to work with text data using Python's built-in features.

 This repository contains 8 string-based Python problems, which are part of a larger 50-question Python practice set.
 These questions belong to the Strings section (Q11 to Q18) of the full set.

+📌 Questions
+1. Input a string and count vowels, consonants, digits, and spaces.
+2. Check if a given string is a palindrome.
+3. Replace all spaces in a sentence with -.
+4. Print characters at even index positions.
+5. Input a sentence and print each word on a new line.
+6. Count occurrences of a specific character in a string.
+7. Find the longest word in a sentence.
+8. Remove duplicate characters from a string.